 WHAT PODCASTS SHOULD (COLLEGE) TEACHERS LISTEN TO?
 (VIDEO)

 Summer time means more time for exercise.
 To me, that means more time for podcasts.
 If you’re looking for podcasts tied to teaching or productivity, here are a few of my favorites.

 7 WINTER BREAK ACTIVITIES FOR GRAD STUDENTS (BLOG POST)

 Winter break is much shorter than summer break, but there are still some activities I suggest completing during those few weeks.
 Here’s a list to go through.

-Whether you use the free mini digital bullet journal or the full-fledged one that comes with my full online course, summer break in particular is a great time to experiment with a new way of staying organized.
+Whether you use the free digital bullet journal or a full-fledged one, summer break in particular is a great time to experiment with a new way of staying organized.
 Here’s a video on why I prefer digital bullet journals to paper ones.
 But you don’t need to take my word for it.
-You can try one for free.
+You can try one free.